cs3org/reva/docs/content/en/docs/Tutorials/phoenix-tutorial.md

 ```

-## 4. Run Phoenix and Reva
+## 4. Run Reva
-Now you need to run Phoenix and Revad (the Reva deamon).
+Now you need to run Revad (the Reva deamon).
 Follow these steps
 from the *reva* folder:

 ```